evansbenj/Reduced-Representation-Workshop/4_Mapping_reads_to_a_reference_genome.md

 ## Mapping the data to the reference genome

-Now we can align the data from each individual to the reference genome using `bwa` as follows:
+Now we can align the data from each individual to the reference genome using `bwa`.
+First let's go back to the directory that has our de-multiplexed data in it like this:

+`cd /home/username/monkey`

+You can see the demultiplexed fastq files by typing the `ls` command.

+Now let's map data from one individual to the reference genome as follows:

 `/apps/bwa/0.7.12/bwa aln reference_genome individual_1.fastq > individual_1.sai`